 Suppose I have 160-call option trading for $4.90, which has 25 vega value (Figure 7).
 If implied volatility increases by 1% in that underlying stock, then I’ll see my call increased by $0.25.
 So my call’s price will go from $4.90 to $5.15 which gives me that 25 vega value.

-Let’s take the Apple stock chart and look at how it really works (Figure 8).
+Let’s take one of the top option stocks, the Apple stock chart and look at how it really works (Figure 8).

 As you can see on the chart Apple was traded about $140 in a pretty narrow price range one day and the implied volatility was too small (about 0.1).
 Taking into account this fact some traders expected the stock to be more volatile in the near future and it was the chance for them to enter the market in the condition of low volatility.
 The price movement in the next several weeks proves that after a big jump in implied volatility (to 0.25) the stock price increases by $17 that enabled making profit from both the vega value and underlying asset increase.